arungudelli/python.shiksha/content/en/tips/print-string-and-variable.md

 ---
 title: "Print String and Variable"
-description: "How to print string and variable on same line in python"
+description: "How to print string and variable on same line in Python"
 date: "2021-07-19T04:15:05+09:00"
 draft: true
 link: "Print string-variable on same line"